-Eligibility to take the postprimary examination in computed tomography requires-appropriate primary certification at the time of examination and documentation of clinical experience in specific procedures.
-Those passing the computed tomography examination use R.T.(CT).
+Eligibility to take a postprimary examination in computed tomography requires appropriate primary certification, documentation of structured education and clinical experience at the time of application.
+Those passing the ARRT computed tomography examination use the credential R.T.(CT).
+Those passing the NMTCB computed tomography examination use the credential NMTCB(CT).